beyzayilmaz9/crash-detection/README.md

 - **Environmental Factors:** Poor lighting or obstructions may affect detection accuracy.
 - **High Processing Demand:** Real-time analysis may require a strong GPU for optimal performance.
 - **Calibration Required:** The system's accuracy depends on correct field of view (FOV) and camera height calibration.
+- **Speed Estimation Adjustments:** The detected speed may vary depending on camera placement and scale factors.
+If necessary, fine-tune the scale factor in the script to improve accuracy.

 ---